Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 • Hands-on experience in data mapping, data architecture, and data modeling on Databricks.

-• Extensive experience in AWS, designing, implementing, and maintaining data pipelines using Python, PySpark on Databricks.
+• Extensive experience in AWS, design, implementation, and maintenance of data pipelines using Python, PySpark on Databricks.

-• Proficient in Python and PySpark, able to write and execute complex queries for data curation and building end-user views (single and multi-dimensional).
+• Proficient in Python and PySpark, able to write and execute complex queries to perform curation and build views required by end users (single and multi-dimensional).

-• Strong understanding of front-end and back-end technologies with a focus on seamless user experiences.
+• Strong understanding of front-end and back-end technologies, with a focus on creating seamless user experiences.

 • Extensive experience in Databricks data engineering, data warehousing concepts, ETL processes (Job Runs, Data Ingestion and Delta Live Tables, Spark Streaming).

-• Experience provisioning and maintaining EC2/ECS, S3, Glue, and Lambda services.
+• Experienced in standing up and maintaining EC2/ECS instances, S3, Glue, and Lambda services.

-• Experience building Notebooks with complex code structures and debugging failed jobs.
+• Experience in building Notebooks with complex code structures and debugging failed jobs.

-• Proven ability to deliver high-quality features into production in a rapid, iterative development environment.
+• Proven ability to deliver high-quality features into production systems in a rapid-paced, iterative development environment.

 • Experience with machine learning and data science workflows.